How to get Lucky Pokemon in Pokemon Go

 - A regular Pokémon has a 5% chance of turning lucky if it’s less than one year old.

 - 20% if it’s three years old.

 It is worth noting the age of the Pokémon here is combined.
-To put things into perspective, the Lucky Rate when trading two ‘ two-year-old Pokemon’ will be the same when trading a new one with a three-year-old Pokémon.
+To put things into perspective, the Lucky Rate when trading two ‘ two-year-old Pokemon’ will be the same as when trading a new one with a three-year-old Pokémon.